saimizi/memo/README.md

 __Note__

 * By default, tag can be parted matched.
 For example you can specify "j" to match all tags include "j".
 If you want to match a complete tag name, add "-W" option.
-* By default, tag is searched case-sensitvely, You can specify "-I" to ignore cases.
+* By default, tag is searched case-sensitively, You can specify "-I" to ignore cases.

 #### Search By Keyword